ssg-research/FLARE/README.md

 `
 python main.py --game-mode train --env-name $GAME --victim-agent-mode $VICTIM_AGENT_MODE --seed $SEED --cuda `
-  > --game-mode: train, test or fingerprint, default is train. \
+  > --game-mode: train, test or fingerprint, default is set to train. \
-  > --victim-agent-mode: the type of policy, a2c, dqn or ppo, default is set to dqn. \
+  > --victim-agent-mode: the type of victim (i.e., original) policy, a2c, dqn or ppo, default is set to dqn. \
-  > --env-name: name of the game, Pong or MsPacman or any other available ALE game, default is Pong. \
+  > --env-name: name of the game, Pong or MsPacman or any other available ALE game, default is set to Pong. \
   > --seed: the number to generate the random starting state in gameplays (or episodes), default is set to 123. \
   > --cuda: If set, the training will happen using GPU, otherwise in CPU.
 If there is no cuda available, --cuda option will return error.
+Please note that some higher CUDA versions (CUDA v.12) might give CUDA/Pytorch mismatch error.
+In that case, we recommend using CPU.

-This will generate the trained policy in folder ./output/$GAME$/$VICTIM_AGENT_MODE/train/model_original.pt.
+This will generate the trained policy in folder ./output/$GAME/$VICTIM_AGENT_MODE/train/model_original.pt.
 You can check main.py to further modify the training hyperparamaters, e.g., learning rate, total time steps, entropy term coefficient in a2c and ppo, etc. Beware that training your own model might take some from, ranging from couple of hours to a day.

 To evalute your agents' performance:

 `
 python main.py --game-mode test --env-name $GAME --victim-agent-mode $VICTIM_AGENT_MODE --seed $SEED --victim-agent-path ./the/folder/for/policy.pt --cuda
 `
-  > --victim-agent-path: the path to victim agent, if none is given, the default path is `./output/$GAME$/$VICTIM_AGENT_MODE/test/model_original.pt`
+  > --victim-agent-path: the path to victim agent, if none is given, the default path is `./output/$GAME/$VICTIM_AGENT_MODE/test/model_original.pt`

 ## Fingerprinting Generation and Verification